jh3nd3rs0n/jargyle/src/site/markdown/cli.md

     dtls.enabled=true|false
         The boolean value to indicate if DTLS connections to the SOCKS server are enabled (default is false)

-    dtls.enabledCipherSuites=[DTLS_CIPHER_SUITE1[ DTLS_CIPHER_SUITE2[ ...]]]
+    dtls.enabledCipherSuites=[DTLS_CIPHER_SUITE1[,DTLS_CIPHER_SUITE2[...]]]
-        The space separated list of acceptable cipher suites enabled for DTLS connections to the SOCKS server
+        The comma separated list of acceptable cipher suites enabled for DTLS connections to the SOCKS server

-    dtls.enabledProtocols=[DTLS_PROTOCOL1[ DTLS_PROTOCOL2[ ...]]]
+    dtls.enabledProtocols=[DTLS_PROTOCOL1[,DTLS_PROTOCOL2[...]]]
-        The space separated list of acceptable protocol versions enabled for DTLS connections to the SOCKS server
+        The comma separated list of acceptable protocol versions enabled for DTLS connections to the SOCKS server

     dtls.keyStoreFile=FILE
         The key store file for the DTLS connections to the SOCKS server